Mayi21/PythonPro/README.md

 A. move cron_task and wsgj file in one folder

 ## instance metrics
-cpu_usage,disk_usage,collect_time, use ecaharts to display these data
+cpu_usage,disk_usage,collect_time, use echarts to display these data

 ## kafka-rest-proxy